Welcome to my website. I hope you will find it useful.

-Ciarán has a very strong political background.
-He is brother-in-law to one of Labour's other Cork Representatives Kathleen Lynch TD.
-He is a brother to Cork City Council representative Cllr Catherine Clancy.
+Ciarán comes from a strong political background.
+His sister-in-law is one of Labour's other Cork representatives Minister Kathleen Lynch TD; his sister is a former Lord Mayor of Cork and City Councillor, Catherine Clancy.

-“There is a very strong sense of community spirit in the Ballyphehane/Turner’s Cross area which arises from an established tradition of community and voluntary work and which continues to this very day.”
+He grew up in Ballyphehane and his strong roots there remain important to him: “There is a very strong sense of community spirit in the Ballyphehane/Turner’s Cross area which arises from an established tradition of community and voluntary work and which continues to this day.”

 Ciarán opened his constituency office in Douglas when first elected to the Dáil in 2007.